 I have a different take on the meaning of the Headless Horseman; I see him as the agent of a kind of xenophobia.
 We residents of Sleepy Hollow find the Horseman less intimidating than the wide-eyed visitors who inquire after Horseman sightings.
 We hold the ghost in less awe and view him with even a comfortable familiarity.
 On some level, the headless ghost may symbolize the power of the initiated over the uninitiated, the power of those who “belong” over those who do not.
 In post-colonial times the Headless Horseman was a mystic weapon of old timers who eyed suspiciously the new arrivals seeking to break up, or break into, a community set in its ways.
 The Horseman can be viewed as a protector of blood ties and values that endure more through instinct and mindless familiarity than through reason.

-A headless figure lacks reason; a headless rider is an unguided, brute force, dangerous and unpredictable.
-The pseudo-intellectual, Ichabod Crane, brings with him the trappings of education and reason, but an underlying nitwit vulnerability to superstition.
+A headless figure certainly must lack reason; a headless rider is an unguided, brute force, dangerous and unpredictable.
+The pseudo-intellectual, Ichabod Crane, brings with him the trappings of education and reason, but he is betrayed by an underlying nitwit vulnerability to superstition.
 Ichabod poses as a valuable, cultivated newcomer among the simple Dutch-American people of the locale.
 Yet, the schoolmaster ultimately reveals himself to be a coward, a gluttonous phony… a “carpetbagger”.
 Ichabod is blind to the tactless inappropriateness of his grab for the crown jewel of the rustic community—Katrina Van Tassel, the pretty heir to the comfortable Van Tassel farm.
 Enter the Headless Horseman, an agent of Sleepy Hollow’s distrust of the outsider.

 Today, we continue an easy familiarity with our headless spirit.
 He is the mascot of our high school football team—a ghastly symbol posed to awe and impress our opponents at home games.
 Go Horsemen!